 Lectures are given by leading researchers in the area of medicinal and biological chemistry.

-The lecture courses are supported by tutorial sessions and assessed by coursework and examination in May.
+The lecture courses are supported by tutorial sessions and assessed by coursework and examination.

 The MSc Research Methods programme provides experience and training in activities that are important to professional chemists and to the research process, such as: